Were You Injured in a Rear-End Accident?

 Settlements and Compensation in Florida Rear-end Collision Cases

 No amount of apologies or car repairs can make up for causing serious injury nor replace the life of a loved one.
-Additionally, it can’t pay for your medical debt which will begin to drastically accumulate after your accident.
+Additionally, it can’t pay for your medical debt, which can drastically accumulate after your accident.
 However, even if you may never be quite how you were before the accident, there’s certainly help out there that can put you in the best position after a rear-end accident.

 Medical recovery through your own Personal Injury Protection (PIP) will only get you so far.
 Any injuries that exceed the average $10,000.00 policy can meet the “serious injury threshold” to sue the liable party for damages.